Skip to main content

 • These are always private.
 There is no "after submit" state.

-• AgentBoot's optimization tools for developer prompts (/insights, telemetry) operate on aggregates and patterns, never on the prompts themselves.
+• The planned optimization tools for developer prompts (/insights (planned), telemetry) will operate on aggregates and patterns, never on the prompts themselves.

 Persona definitions (Type 1) Developer prompts (Type 2)